 - Medium: think of it as the world’s Tumblr site.
 To quote Medium on their About page, it’s: “The stories that people you care about publish and recommend, delivered to you.”
 Anyone can publish on Medium — check it out and see if your think your work will work here.
 Publish an article and see the response: who follows you?, does your story get picked up in other publications?, is your story recommended?, etc. Remember to tag your article so interested readers will find you.
 You need a Twitter account to publish on Medium.

 - Guest blog or publish articles in industry publications.
 Once you have created custom content, you really want to get “marketing mileage” out of it.
+This is where the SEO techniques come in to play, deliver the content and have this content boost your website optimization within different search engine results.
+To gain a better understanding of different SEO techniques, have a look at services similar to this wordpress seo package provider and others.
 In addition to the publications listed above, Google the phrase: “guest blogging (your industry here)” and look for the industry or topic you’re addressing.
 Many publications look for high-quality content that is relevant to their industry.
 From finance to law; engineering to manufacturing, there are loads of print and online publications that need content.
 Check out the various submission guidelines to find out policies.
 Remember, these publications are read by your potential customers — showing up here builds your credibility.

 In addition to publications, make sure you are publishing on the social media platforms that your clients and prospects access.
 Whether it’s Facebook or LinkedIn, Twitter or Google+ or Instagram, an ongoing campaign builds your reputation and your SEO.

 What’s the moral of this story?
 Don’t Perish, Publish!